watson-developer-cloud/node-red-labs/introduction_to_node_red/README.md

  1. Drag an 'Inject node' to the canvas
  2. Double click this node to see the options
- 3. Use the drop-dwon, to select string for the payload
+ 3. Use the drop-down, to select string for the payload
  4. Type 'Hello' on the second line: This will cause to inject hello into the flow when clicked on the inject node) and click on ok, to save and close this node.
  5. Add a 'Function node' to the canvas, open it and place this on the first line into the function: ![HelloWorld](images/add_line_func.jpg).
 This will add 'World' to the payload.
  The complete function should look like this: ![HelloWorld](images/complete_hw_func.jpg)